Specifications

 SUBSCRIBE

 I acknowledge the Kulin Nation’s Yaluk-ut Weelam clan of the Boon Wurrung people as custodians of the lands, waterways and skies where I live and work.
-I pay my respect to their Elders past, present and emerging, and to Elders of Australia’s First Peoples other communities who may be visiting this website.
+I pay my respect to their Elders past, present and emerging.
+I recognise their cultural faithfulness, strength and resilience against the trauma of colonisation.
+First Peoples’ sovereignty has never been ceded.

 Gail Hastings